Additional Important Safety Information

 Metabolic Changes

 • Hyperglycemia and Diabetes Mellitus: Monitor all patients for symptoms of hyperglycemia including polydipsia, polyuria, polyphagia, and weakness.
 Monitor glucose prior to starting treatment and periodically thereafter in patients with diabetes or at risk for diabetes.
-Hyperglycemia, in some cases extreme and associated with ketoacidosis and hyperosmolar coma or death, has been reported in patients treated with atypical antipsychotics including clozapine.
+Hyperglycemia, in some cases extreme and associated with ketoacidosis and hyperosmolar coma or death, has been reported in patients treated with atypical antipsychotics including VERSACLOZ.

 • Dyslipidemia: Undesirable alterations in lipids have occurred in patients treated with atypical antipsychotics.
 Baseline and periodic follow-up lipid evaluations are recommended.